-Each team will be permitted 12 individuals on the sidelines beyond the travel party of 38 for a total of 50.
+Each team will be permitted 12 additional non-athletes, along with one administrator and one doctor, on the sidelines beyond the roster of 32 for a total of 46.
 The individuals exceeding the travel party shall include non-participating, dressed student-athletes and institutional personnel (coaches, managers, athletic trainers, physicians and administrators).
 The non-participating, dressed student-athletes are permitted to participate in pregame warm-up activities at the discretion of the institution.
 This total must include an administrator from the participating institution.
-Please note: Anyone above the official travel party number (38) must purchase a ticket to the competition, even if they receive a bench pass.
+Please note: Anyone above the official travel party number (40) must purchase a ticket to the competition, even if they receive a bench pass.